Aug 17, 2026

 Jun 9, 2026

-Self-Trade Prevention on POST /orders
+Self-trade prevention on POST /orders

 POST /orders now accepts an optional top-level stpPolicy for clients that want explicit self-trade handling.
 Available across the TypeScript, Python, Rust, and Go SDKs.